-- 8.1.1 Mixed-use development (e.g. accommodation beside or above shops and/or other services such as GPs, nurseries, pharmacies, cafés and small offices or work units) creates an active and vibrant place with an intensity that feels like a centre or destination.
-This is appropriate and expected within urban locations and larger scale developments. - 8.1.2 It is critical that the proposed uses are identified early in the design process (i.e. at Outline) so that the viability of the scheme is ensured. - 8.1.3 The initial context analysis should inform what uses the site could include, aside from houses and open space. - 8.1.4 A transport assessment and public engagement must inform the designed access to existing local services and facilities and identify needs and opportunities.
+- 8.1.1 Mixed-use development (for example accommodation beside or above shops and/or other services such as GPs, nurseries, pharmacies, cafés and small offices or work units) creates an active and vibrant place with an intensity that feels like a centre or destination.
+This is appropriate and expected within urban locations and larger scale developments. - 8.1.2 It is critical that the proposed uses are identified early in the design process (such as at Outline) so that the viability of the scheme is ensured. - 8.1.3 The initial context analysis should inform what uses the site could include, aside from houses and open space. - 8.1.4 A transport assessment and public engagement should inform the designed access to existing local services and facilities and identify needs and opportunities.

 - 8.1.5 Where a few or more non-residential uses are grouped together this may be referred to as a 'local centre'.
-Local centres should be designed with their built form integral to the wider street and block pattern, similar to how traditional high streets function with some on street parking. - 8.1.6 It is expected that local centres will include continuous built frontages, provide accommodation above ground floor and provide wider footpaths promenades for access, seating, cycle parking and landscaping etc. Where unavoidable, any car parks should be limited in size and located to the side or the rear so as not to detract from the character of the street or physically separate the entrances from the passing footpath network. - 8.1.7 Where necessary, built form and buildings should be futureproofed to allow flexible uses, e.g. increased ground

-- floor ceiling heights and open plans for commercial or business uses, or generous pedestrian public realm to allow for café spill out areas or servicing.
-It should also be practical to re-convert these spaces into residential if needed. - 8.1.8 School pitches and leisure provision should be designed to provide shared facilities for communities to use. - 8.1.9 Sports hubs and changing facilities should be designed to be multi-use, combined with community meeting or café facilities to provide day to day presence in the community and casual security for pitches and facilities. - 8.1.10 We encourage the application of the 20 minute neighbourhood idea to villages and rural areas too, as per guidance produced by the Town and Country Planning Association.
+Local centres should be designed with their built form integral to the wider street and block pattern, similar to how traditional high streets function with some on street parking. - 8.1.6 It is expected that local centres will include continuous built frontages, provide accommodation above ground floor and provide wider footpaths and promenades for access, seating, cycle parking and landscaping.
+Car parks should be located to the side or the rear of buildings, so as not to detract from the relationship between the building and the street and to allow pedestrians a clear and safe route from the street to the main entrance of the building. - 8.1.7 Where necessary, built form and buildings should be futureproofed to allow flexible uses, for example increased ground floor ceiling heights and open plans for commercial or business uses, or generous pedestrian public realm to allow for café spill out areas or servicing.
+It should also be practical to re-convert these spaces into residential if needed. - 8.1.8 School pitches and leisure provision should be designed to provide shared facilities for organised clubs, groups and the community to use. - 8.1.9 Sports hubs and changing facilities should be designed to be multi-use, combined with community meeting or café facilities to provide day to day presence in the community and casual security for pitches and facilities.